A Killer Way To Grab Customers And Fans On Twitter

 #cake OR #dessert OR #sweet

-This is the worst search methodology which is often used even by dedicated social media team members.
 What's wrong with this query?
 After all, we are searching for relevant hashtags that people may be using with their tweets.
-But there are many pitfalls in this method of filtering relevant tweets.
+But, there are many pitfalls in this method of filtering relevant tweets.
 Here are the shortcomings of this query.

-• The query given above will pull all tweets in each and every language supported by Twitter increasing the junk for you, thus making the monitoring activity cumbersome.
+• The query given above will pull all tweets in every language supported by Twitter increasing the junk for you, thus making the monitoring activity cumbersome.

-• The hashtag #sweet is very generic in nature and doesn't necessarily represent a tweet associated with food.
+• The hashtag #sweet is very generic and doesn't necessarily represent a tweet associated with food.

 • There's no mechanism to filter out those tweets where people are specifically asking questions.

-• It's not necessary that your potential clients will always use hashtags. (they may not even know about it).
+• Your potential clients don't need to always use hashtags. (they may not even know about it).

 • Nine out of ten times, a tweet never contains links when people are asking some questions.
 There's no method to filter out tweets containing links.